 Learnerships are work-study opportunities that are offered in many different faculties.
 It is a learning programme that puts emphasis on practical work experience and combines it the theoretical learning.

-Once the learnership is complete you receive a nationally recognized qualification in both theoretical and practical work components.
+Once the learnership is complete, you receive a nationally recognized qualification in both theoretical and practical work components.

-The answer is yes, some businesses offer learnerships to people who do not have their matric qualification.
+The answer is yes.
+Some businesses offer learnerships to people who do not have their matric qualification.
 The academic requirements for learnerships vary with different institutions.
 While some do prefer you to have matric, others don't.

-Leanerships are an effective way to gain a qualification and get real work experience, making it easier to gain employment after the duration of the learnership is over.
+Learnerships are an effective way to gain a qualification and get real work experience, making it easier to gain employment after the duration of the learnership is over.

 They assist the country in decreasing the level of population unemployment, which is why all companies should consider implementing learnership programmes.